- Getting Here

 When is the Centre open?

-The Centre is open from Tuesdays to Saturdays, 10am to 4pm. (closed Mondays, Sundays, and all public holidays.
+The Centre is open from Tuesday to Friday, 10am to 4pm and 9am to 4pm on Saturdays. (closed Sundays, Mondays, and all public holidays.
 Where a public holiday falls on a Monday the Centre will be closed on the Tuesday in lieu)